-- There are two types of flu vaccine available for children in 2018/19—the ‘live’ nasal spray vaccine and the inactivated injected flu vaccine.
-This chart indicates which vaccine children should get
+- There are two types of flu vaccine available for children in 2019/20 – the ‘live’ nasal spray vaccine and the inactivated injected flu vaccine.
+This chart indicates which vaccine children should have

-- Those aged 2 and 3 years old on 31 August 2018 (but not 4 years) are eligible for flu vaccination in general practice
+- Those aged 2 and 3 years old on 31 August 2019 (but not 4 years) are eligible for flu vaccination in general practice.

-- Children in reception class and school years 1, 2, 3, 4 and 5 (those aged 4–9 on 31 August 2018) are eligible for flu vaccination in school
+- All primary school aged children (those aged 4 to 10 years old on 31 August 2019) are eligible for flu vaccination in school.

-- At-risk children include those who have a long-term health conditions such as asthma, and other respiratory diseases, liver, kidney and neurological conditions including learning disabilities, even if well managed
+- At-risk children include those who have long-term health conditions such as asthma and other respiratory diseases, liver, kidney and neurological conditions including learning disabilities, even if well managed.

-- The nasal spray vaccine is a ‘live’ vaccine but the viruses in it have been weakened so they can not cause flu.
-It is not suitable for all children, including those who are severely asthmatic or immunocompromised, or are on salicylate therapy.
-Children with egg allergy can have the nasal vaccine.
-However, parents whose children have a history of severe egg allergy with anaphylaxis should seek specialist advice
+- The nasal spray vaccine is a ‘live’ vaccine but the viruses in it have been weakened so they cannot cause flu.
+It is not suitable for all children including those who are severely immunocompromised, or are on salicylate therapy.

-Public Health England.
+© Crown copyright 2019 Public Health England.
 Which flu vaccine should children have?
-August 2018.
+Updated August 2019.
+Available from: www.gov.uk/government/publications/which-flu-vaccine-should-children-have

 Contains public sector information licensed under the Open Government Licence v3.0.